Regulated Building Standards - New Construction Inspections

 Each building element is assessed to note any apparent deviations and defected if found to exceed the allowable minimum or maximum tolerances.

-Given the Western Australian new build housing industry is largely self-regulated, the builders will generally rectify these issues without question.
+Building Inspections Perth.
+Given the Western Australian new build housing industry is largely self-regulated, the builders will generally rectify these issues without question, once they receive the new construction inspection report.

 Defects categorised as Sub-standard workmanship in each report, includes all works undertaken by contractors or sub-contractors employed by the builder.

 Defective finishes such as paintwork and render are another common complaint.
-When viewing blemishes and variations they must be viewed and/or visible from a normal viewing position.
+When viewing blemishes and variations, they must be viewed and/or visible from a normal viewing position during new construction inspections.

 A normal viewing position is defined as a distance of 1.5 m or greater and 600 mm for fixtures and appliances.